Linux GPIO Programming

 sudo apt install python3-libgpiod

 apt install python3-libgpiod — not the PyPI version installed via pip install gpiod.
-Outputting High and Low Signals¶
+GPIO Output¶

 The following code sets the GPP_F12 pin to output mode and toggles the output level signal every second.